UKHomeOffice/acrs/apps/verify/views/content/not-found.md

-The CEPR and date of birth must exactly match what is on your Illegal Migration Act notice.
+The CEPR and date of birth must exactly match what is on your Afghan Citizens Resettlement Scheme.

 Check your CEPR and date of birth, and try again.